-- Q: Can a coach (head, assistant or volunteer) attend a school year out-of-season camp or clinic? - A: Only if the organized practice rule for that particular sport is followed.
+Q: Can a coach (head, assistant or volunteer) attend a school year out-of-season camp or clinic?
+A: Only if the organized practice rule for that particular sport is followed.
 If the number of athletes from the team exceeds the organized practice limit, the coach cannot be in attendance.
 Organized Practice numbers are defined in Bylaw 3.2.3

-3.2.7 Summer Activities.
-From the Tuesday following Memorial Day to July 31, a member school may not sponsor a team or individual, provide uniforms, individual player equipment (except football, baseball, and softball protective equipment for commercial camps), or otherwise be responsible for a student in summer competition.
-Attendance at summer activities shall be voluntary.
-No coach or school representative may directly or by implication direct a student to attend summer activities as a condition for membership on a high school team or restrict the level of team participation within the high school program.
+3.2.7 Summertime Participation.
+"Summertime shall be defined as the Tuesday following Memorial Day to July 31.
+During the "summertime" there shall be no restrictions on the amount of contact between students and high school coaches.
+Attendance shall be voluntary, and coaches/school representative may not directly or by implication require a student to attend "summertime" activities as a condition for membership on a high school team or restrict the level of team participation within the high school program.